ZhangKun1993/Software/README.md

 # Software
 Introduction
 ===
-	This program is used to test the efficiency of four drawing methods including direct drawing method ,texture-based method,glyph-＜/br＞based method and the method we proposed.
-In this case, the earthquake dataset and GPS trajectory datasets were chosen as the test＜/br＞ data.
+	This program is used to test the efficiency of four drawing methods including direct drawing method ,texture-based method,glyph-
+	based method and the method we proposed.
+In this case, the earthquake dataset and GPS trajectory datasets were chosen as the test data.
 	We select five symbols varying on geometric complexities  to compare four different symbol drawing methods.

 [System Requirements]
 ===
-	-Make sure that your system meets the minimum requirements to run this Demo.＜/br＞ .	-2.5 Gigahertz or faster processor＜/br＞
+Make sure that your system meets the minimum requirements to run this Demo.
+.
+2.5 Gigahertz or faster processor
-.	-Windows 7 (64 bit);  Windows 10 (64 bit)＜/br＞
+.
+Windows 7 (64 bit);  Windows 10 (64 bit)
-.	-2 GB of installed RAM with 4G MB recommended＜/br＞
+.
+2 GB of installed RAM with 4G MB recommended
-.	-60 GB of available hard disk space＜/br＞
+.
+60 GB of available hard disk space
-.	-1,600 x 900 screen resolution＜/br＞
+.
+1,600 x 900 screen resolution
 [Folders]
 ===
 bin folder